bttarchive/download-segments/README.md

 - [Downloading multiple videos at once, needs some setup](https://github.com/bttarchive/download-segments/edit/main/README.md#downloading-multiple-videos-at-once)

-- How I download multiple BTT-segments at once directly from a Google-Sheets-Document for the Archive, needs the most setup
+- [Downloading multiple videos at once authorizing to a Google-Sheets-Document, needs the most setup]

 ## Downloading a single video